nvim-lualine/lualine.nvim/README.md

 ### Disabling lualine

-You can disable lualine for specific filetypes
+You can disable lualine for specific filetypes:

 ```lua
 options = { disabled_filetypes = {'lua'} }